briangormanly/4dflib/README.md

 There are more super-powerful methods in there like: getEntitiesByValuesForPassedFields, getAtDateById(), getAtDateById(), getEntityBetweenDatesById() and many more!
 And they are all yours to use, in all your services, free of charge!

 <h3>FdfSettings</h3>
-So far, we have used all the default settings, you can can override any by investigating the following settings contained here: com.fdflib.util.FdfSettings
+So far, we have used all the default settings, you can can override any by investigating the following settings contained here: [FdfSettings](https://github.com/briangormanly/4dflib/blob/master/src/main/java/com/fdflib/util/FdfSettings.java)
 ```
 // get the 4dflib settings singleton
 FdfSettings fdfSettings = FdfSettings.getInstance();